Stranded Deep: Release

 Telltale Games announced that it was to release the game on PlayStation 4 and Xbox One in October 2018, through its Telltale Publishing label.
 When Telltale Games announced its majority studio closure in September 2018, Beam Team Games stated that it was doing "everything it could" to launch the console versions on time.
 On 29 January 2020, Beam Team Games announced on their Twitter page that Stranded Deeps console release was scheduled to the end of March, but could be delayed until early April instead.
 On 21 April 2020, the game was officially released for PlayStation 4 and Xbox One.

 Update history

 Stranded Deep was released as a full game for consoles only on 21 April 2020.
-The PC version was fully released 11 August, 2022.
+The PC version was fully released 11 August 2022.

 On 29 April 2020, the console versions received update 1.02.
 The update fixed bugs and glitches, as well as refining some game play functions.

 Stranded Deep formed part of the offering for the May 2021 PlayStation Plus free game titles with Battlefield V.

 Reception

-Stranded Deep received "mixed or average" reviews, according to the review aggregator Metacritic.
+Stranded Deep received "mixed or average" reviews, according to the review aggregator platform Metacritic.